tastyigniter/docs/installation.md

 ### Command-line installation

+TastyIgniter also uses <a href="https://getcomposer.org/" target="_blank">composer</a> to manage its dependencies, you'll need to have composer installed on your machine before using the TastyIgniter command-line installation.
+Run this command in an empty location that you want TastyIgniter to be installed in:

 ```bash
 composer create-project tastyigniter/tastyigniter .
 ```

-After running the above command, run the install command
+After running the above command, run the install command and follow the instructions to complete installation

 ```bash
 php artisan igniter:install